Essentials

 Yes.
 Once the map has loaded on your device it keeps working without signal — handy in a medina alley, an underground station, or anywhere roaming data is patchy.

-Real people who know the city — not an algorithm, not a chatbot, not paid placements.
+Real city experts who know the place first-hand — and never paid placements.
 Every pin was visited and verified before it made the map.

-Yes — open your link on your phone, tablet and laptop.
+Yes — open your link on your phone, tablet and laptop during your pass.
 It's your map to use however you travel.

 Email us at [email protected] — we read every message and usually reply within a day.